 Polonia Bytom wins the International Soccer League in 1965.
 ‘The who wins the what when?’
-I can hear you thinking, but if success in this competitive oddity was good enough for West Ham a couple of seasons earlier, then it was good enough for a modest Polish club with a name borrowed from the Periodic Table.
+I can hear you asking, but if success in this competitive oddity was good enough for West Ham a couple of seasons earlier, then it was good enough for a modest Polish club with a name borrowed from the Periodic Table.

 The International Soccer League was the brainchild of US businessman William Cox who annually contracted a number of touring clubs during the European close season and pitched them together to play in a mini-League.
 The tournament ran between 1960 and 1965.